 Poncho Packaging Utilities

 The Poncho packaging utilities allow users to easily analyze their Python scripts and create Conda environments that are specifically built to contain the necessary dependencies required for their application to run.
-In distributed computing systems such as Work Queue, it is often difficult to maintain homogenous work environments for their Python applications, as the scripts utilize a large number of outside resources at runtime, such as Python interpreters and imported libraries.
+In distributed computing systems, it is often difficult to maintain homogenous work environments for their Python applications, as the scripts utilize a large number of outside resources at runtime, such as Python interpreters and imported libraries.
 The Python packaging collection provides three easy-to-use tools that solve this problem, helping users to analyze their Python programs and build the appropriate Conda environments that ensure consistent runtimes within the Work Queue system.

 Commands

-takes a enviornment specification JSON file and creates this Conda environment, preinstalled with all the necessary libraries and the correct Python interpreter version.
-It then generates a packaged tarball of the environment that can be easily relocated to a different machine within the system to run the Python task. -
+• poncho_package_create takes a enviornment specification JSON file and creates this Conda environment, preinstalled with all the necessary libraries and the correct Python interpreter version.
+It then generates a packaged tarball of the environment that can be easily relocated to a different machine within the system to run the Python task.

-acts as a wrapper script for the Python task, unpacking and activating the Conda environment and running the task within the environment.
+• poncho_package_run acts as a wrapper script for the Python task, unpacking and activating the Conda environment and running the task within the environment.

 Example

-Suppose you have a Python program example.py
+Suppose you have a Python program example.py like this:

 import os